insomniacc/PSSnow/docs/functions/Invoke-SNOWRestMethod.md

 ```

 ## DESCRIPTION
-A wrapper for Invoke-RestMethod that utilizes authentication set with Set-SNOWAuth
+A wrapper for Invoke-RestMethod that utilizes authentication set with Set-SNOWAuth \[deprecated\]

 ## EXAMPLES